ComposableFi/composable-vm/contracts/cosmwasm/executor/README.md

 ## Usage

-The CVM interpreter contract interprets the CVM programs.
+The CVM executor contract interprets the CVM programs.
 Available instructions are:

 ### Call